 Okay, so while all these books might have distinct genre niches and intentions, one can still look at each set of anthologies and ask, “for what purpose were these books tied together?”
 Just as we might combine a bunch of short stories and literature to paint a picture of British civilian life during WWII, so also these anthologies might be using disparate materials to paint their own picture.
 I’m going to look at the separate intent of the two overarching anthologies: the Tanakh and the New Testament.
 To be clear on the point, I am speaking in my capacity as life-long Christian and arm-chair Biblical scholar.
 I don’t have rigorous education and wide exposure to theories on the Bible’s construction.
 These opinions are just that, my opinions, and are in estimation worth two cents.
 That being said…

 The Tanakh anthology preserves a memory of Hebrew culture and identity.
 It establishes essential Jewishness as being a member of a family that struggles with God.
-A common assumption about scripture is that it exists to instruct you, but the Tanakh is by that view surprisingly stingy with instructions.
+A common assumption about scripture is that it exists to instruct and regulate you, but the Tanakh is by that view surprisingly stingy with regulations.
 We don’t know the history of how or why the anthologies within the Tanakh were amassed, but I see the Tanakh prioritizing narratives and preserving cultural material over giving specific instructions on law.
 Regard for Law and its values is very, very high in the various Tanakh books –whole psalms are dedicated to praising the Law– but instances of specific law decrees being referenced or applied are far more seldom.
 The letter of the preserved law codes doesn’t tend to play into the narratives or poetry of the Tanakh nearly as much as relationship issues or general lawlessness.
 The sermons of the prophets apply narrative therapy to the story of the Israelites, yet they don’t really specify pragmatic instructional details of how to proceed forward.
 Much of the specific law is obsolete without a temple and priesthood, many of the instructions are carried out only within their narrative and are never called upon again, and much of the Tanakh’s preserved content is simply irrelevant to the religious life of the individual (things like genealogies, census numbers, and inventories).
 These things retain significance and inform how Jews live out their Jewish-ness, but lack direct applicability outside of the historical world they are contextualized in.
 Instead, these memories of a lost past best serve to hold a group of people together and give them identity, purpose, and hope.
 Through the selections of books within the Torah, Nevi’im, and Ketuvim, we read of the rise, accomplishments, fall, and hope of Hebrew national autonomy.
 The covenant with Moses’s people is recorded retrospectively and declared broken but not severed, and hope is declared to the people who live on in the spirit of that covenant.

 The New Testament anthology preserves the core narrative of its community’s foundation and early teachings.
 The New Testament is written by people who were familiar with the content and promises of the Tanakh (most of its authors were Jewish) and assumes some knowledge the Tanakh’s material to contextualize its claims.
-There are only six books with narrative in the New Testament: the four biographies of Jesus, The Acts of the Apostles, and Revelation (yes, it’s a narrative, just working within the conventions of the apocalyptic literary genre).
+There are only six books with narrative in the New Testament: the four biographies of Jesus, The Acts of the Apostles, and Revelation (yes, it’s a narrative, just working within the crazy conventions of the apocalyptic literary genre).
 These six books constitute a little over half of the New Testament, and it is important to notice that four are about Jesus, one provides short narratives about the earliest Christians, and one is a cryptic meta-tale of good vs. evil.
 That is not a very wide array of stories, and excepting Revelation they are all foundation stories that track the beginning of a movement.
 There really isn’t an overarching plot arc to the New Testament’s narratives except onward and upward (persecution is explicitly embraced as an sign of upward progression).
 The other twenty-one writings are instructional letters that were formative to the early churches.
-Oftentimes these letters do not provide context for the teachings they contain because the original recipients were living in that context.
+Oftentimes these letters do not provide context for the teachings they contain because the original recipients were living in that context and didn’t need it explained to themselves.
 The lack of narrative around these letters frames them to modern readers as very forward directed, not reliant upon nor restricted to the conditions of their time.

 There is quite a bit of contrast between the Tanakh and the New Testament.
 For one thing, the Tanakh is much more internally diverse in its content by every measure: intent, themes, characters, writers, time period, style, etc. The New Testament is more internally similar with its contents having come from a narrow timeframe, and multiple of its writings having come from the same authors.
 The Tanakh preserves the culture of a civilization that rose, fell, and must figure out how to endure.
 The New Testament preserves the inception of a culture whose only view of itself is optimistic progression.
 The Tanakh couches its instructional material within the extensive context of its narratives.
-This means that many instructions are dependent upon their narratives and contexts to have meaning and cannot be applied elsewhere.
+This means that many instructions are dependent upon their narratives and contexts to have meaning and cannot be directly applied elsewhere.
 This leaves Jews with a wide variety of conclusions to draw about how to be Jewish.
 By contrast, most of the New Testament’s instructional material does not include explanations of the context they are interacting with, rendering those commands more seemingly timeless and yet also more nebulous to apply.
 This leaves Christians with a wide variety of conclusions to draw about how to be Christian.

 Speaking of Jews and Christians, let’s lastly consider the last critical element of any scripture: its adherents.
 Because at the end of the day, it is not the technical properties or genre of any written work that make it a scripture, but rather that a set of adherents have seized upon that writing as central to their identification of ultimate truth.
 How they think the writing does this, in what ways they depend on it, or what kinds of truth they are trying to identify varies as much as people themselves.
 Not all texts are didactic, and not all people read them in order to be taught the how-tos of ritual and morality.
 Some texts seem to exist just to explore or tell a story, and some people just want their texts to take them through that experience and inspire them from there.
 Scriptures are literature that a group of people have given an authoritative role to inform their identity and view of the world.
 The literature by its own text can be from any genre, for any purpose, serving any message.

 How much authority people lay upon their scriptures and how much reverence they hold for them varies a lot too.
 Christians say the Bible contains words inspired by God, Muslims say the Quran contains the hand-picked words of God, Sikhs treat the Guru Granth as a living ruler.
 Generally, Protestant Christians claim a sola scriptura, “scripture only,” allocation of authority to inform their religion.
-Hierarchical Christians like the Catholics, Orthodox, and Episcopals divide that authority with the accumulated history and wisdom of their institutions.
+Hierarchical Christians like the Catholics, Orthodox, Episcopals, and Mormons divide that authority with the accumulated and unfolding wisdom of their institutions.
 I read in Muslim websites and forums a lot of sola scriptura rhetoric, but in practice they divide that authority with the written and living traditions of their religious leaders (except for a budding community of what are effectively Muslim protestants).
 And of course, every religious individual ultimately decides their own relationship and attitudes to their scripture.
 That’s why for any of my statements on Biblical books or intentions above, you need to remember the big invisible footnote that these are merely my attitudes and opinions, and are certain to be contrary or even offensive to someone else’s beliefs on the topic.

 Let me again turn to the Bible to demonstrate how it is the attitudes of the people and not the contents of the writings that make those writings sacred scripture.
 Not all the books within it are about God or religion.
 At face value, neither Esther nor Song of Songs touch upon God, ritual, or morality.
 Indeed, they are exceedingly secular.
 Once taken as a religious document, however, Esther becomes a story about how God orchestrates secular history to provide for His people.
 Songs becomes a much needed counterbalance to a duty-heavy attitude towards covenants.
 That a marriage covenant can be motivated by mutual passion and longing makes a nice commentary for the motivations of entering into a covenant with God.
 These books are not about religion, but become scripture when people incorporate the values the books promote into the values of their religion.